burkeazbill-bc/VLP2SS/docs/usage-python.md

 1. Use verbose mode to monitor progress
 2. Ensure sufficient disk space
 3. Close other applications to free memory
-4. Consider using the Go implementation for better performance

 ### Parallel Processing